ESA-WEED-project/eo_processing/README.md

 optical_vi_list: list = ['NDVI','AVI','CIRE','NIRv','NDMI','NDWI','BLFEI','MNDWI','NDVIMNDWI','S2WI','S2REP','IRECI']
         list of VI's to be generated on the time series datacube of Sentinel-2 (see Spectral Awesome package for all possible VIs)

+planet_vi_list:  list = ['NDVI','AVI','CIRE','NIRv','NDWI']
+        list of VI's to be generated on the time series datacube of PlanetScope (see Spectral Awesome package for all possible VIs)

 radar_vi_list: list = ['VHVVD','VHVVR','RVI']